maxencealluin/Corewar/README.md

 Therefore the goal of the game is to create a champion in such a way that the processes will declare it alive repeatdly until the end of the game.
 The different operations provided and the technical specificities of the game allow for a broad range of strategies.

+### Assembler

+The assembler is a program that converts the champion (.s files) which are written in redcode (a pseudo programming language with a syntax close to assembly language) into binaries (.cor) that can be read by the virtual machine.

+This implementation uses lexical and syntaxic analysis to determine if the program is correctly written.
+This allows the program to provides users with the type and location of the error encountered.

 ## Installation :

 Clone the repository and run `make`